Heavierain/site/site/content/_index.md

 blurb:
   heading: Welcome Back Belle
   text: Hi Belle, nice to see you, I hope you're well and having a good day, if
-    not feel free to click on "Talk To Me".
-I've added a song of the day. that I'll update every day for you, a song that reminds me of you.
+    not, feel free to click on "Talk To Me".
+I've added a song of the day that I'll update every day for you.
+I'll add songs that remind me of you.
 	Love you xxxx
 intro:
   heading: What to do?
   text: "Well I hope, as you're on here, you'll see things changing every now and